ayesha-m96/DSATermProject2025/README.md

 - Some Southern and Southwestern states saw moderate decreases, indicating potential improvements.
 - The Northeast displayed mixed trends, with no clear regional pattern.

-## Vehicle-Normalized Death Percentage vs. Interstate Speed Limit (2022 & 2023)
+## Vehicle-Normalised Death Percentage vs. Interstate Speed Limit (2022 & 2023)
-Further comparing the normalized death percentage with other variables, we examine how it relates to the average interstate speed limit across U.S. states.
+Further comparing the normalised death percentage with other variables, we examine how it relates to the average interstate speed limit across U.S. states.
 These side-by-side scatter plots represent the relationship for 2022 (left) and 2023 (right).
 ![Vehicle Normalized Death Per vs Interstate Speed Limit](https://github.com/user-attachments/assets/6aa7d683-99cd-4d36-9622-75ee835b7b27)
 - In both years, the data points are widely scattered across all speed ranges, with no strong upward or downward trend.
-- States with the same speed limits (e.g., 70 mph) show a wide range of fatality percentages, indicating that speed alone is not a strong predictor of vehicle-normalized death rates.
+- States with the same speed limits (e.g., 70 mph) show a wide range of fatality percentages, indicating that speed alone is not a strong predictor of vehicle-normalised death rates.
 - The similarity between the two plots suggests a consistent trend year-over-year, reinforcing the observation that interstate speed limit, when viewed in isolation, does not appear to drive significant changes in fatality percentages.
 - The analysis implies that other factors, such as seatbelt usage, alcohol involvement, inspection policies, and road quality, may have a stronger influence on fatality risk than posted speed limits alone.

 ## Death Percentage (2023) vs. Vehicle Inspection Strictness
-This box plot compares the vehicle-normalized fatality percentage in 2023 across states grouped by their level of vehicle inspection strictness, represented by InspectionRank:
+This box plot compares the vehicle-normalised fatality percentage in 2023 across states grouped by their level of vehicle inspection strictness, represented by InspectionRank:
 - 0 = No inspection requirement
 - 0.5 = Single or one-time inspection
 - 1 = Biennial inspections